hyundai-robotics/doc-safespace2.0/2-installation/2-scm-install.md

-﻿# 2.2 Safety control board
+# 2.1 Safety Module

-The safety control module is installed and shipped inside the controller in the form of a board, refer to the controller maintenance manual if the board needs to be replaced.
+The safety control module is shipped mounted inside the controller in board form.
+When board replacement is required, refer to the controller maintenance manual.